|

 sake of bonuses and promotions.

-Consequences of using Absorption Costing for Profit calculation
+Consequences of using AC for Profit calculation

 The difference is important for calculating profit when a beginning and